 Long Bio

-I was born in Santa Rosa, California—the third of six kids—but I’ve spent most of my life in Oregon.
+me_sibs_cropI was born in Santa Rosa, California—the third of six kids—but I’ve spent most of my life in Oregon.
 I grew up in Cave Junction, a small town in Southern Oregon.
-The day I turned 18, I packed my WV bug and moved to Eugene.
+The day I turned 18, I packed my VW bug and moved to Eugene.
 Five years later, I graduated from the University of Oregon with a degree in journalism.

 I’ve always loved to write.
 I was one of those nerdy kids in school who liked to write reports—about Peru, ocean life, pollution, whatever—I loved researching and writing about everything.
 I also wrote some fiction as a kid and some short stories in college, but never took it seriously then.

-After graduating, I moved to Phoenix (needed a dose of sunshine).
-The country was in recession then too, and I knew people in Eugene with journalism degrees who were flipping burgers, so I had to leave here to find work in my field.
+After graduating, I moved to Phoenix (needing a dose of sunshine).
+The country was in recession too, and I knew people in Eugene with journalism degrees who were flipping burgers, so I had to leave to find work in my field.
 My first career position was with Arizona Senior World, and I loved it.
 My favorite assignments were the people profiles—old people doing amazing things.
 (I hope to be one of those people in 40 years or so).
 I’ve also written several profiles for Oregon Quarterly as a freelancer.

 It wasn’t a great story (because it lacked complexity) but I discovered I loved writing novels.
-You could say I got hooked.
-I immediately started another.
+I got absolutely hooked on the process and immediately started another.
 When I finished it, I sent the first three chapters to an agent, Al Zuckerman, president of Writers House.
 (What audacity!)
 Three months later he called me and said he couldn’t sell that story but that I had talent and that I should send him an outline of what I was working on then.
-I was so excited!
-I remember running outside to tell my husband, shouting “Al Zuckerman just called and said I was a talented writer.”
-(He eventually represented me…)
+And incredible moment of validation.
+He eventually represented that book (now The Baby Thief), but didn’t manage to sell it.

 Meanwhile, I landed an editorial job at Pharmaceutical Executive magazine, where I learned more about drugs than I ever thought I would.
 It was a great job, and I learned to be an editor (as well as a writer).
 After seven years, they closed the Eugene office.
-While I looked for a new job, I wrote The Sex Club, the first in the Detective Jackson series.
+While I looked for a new job, I wrote The Sex Club, the first in the Detective Jackson series. me-at-deskI feel very passionately about the subject matter, so it was a story I had to write, even knowing that it might never be published.
+At the time, I wasn’t sure if the Jackson character would end up being a series, but I made him likable, so I could bring him back if needed.